 The data collected in this study represent the most comprehensive assessment to date of macroinvertebrate communities in the lower Clackamas River.
-Their utility will only be fully realized if monitoring efforts occur regularly, such as every year or two.
+Their utility will only be fully realized if monitoring efforts occur regularly.
 The lower Clackamas River supports a rich macroinvertebrate community.
 While the lower river doesn't support the same abundance or variety of intolerant taxa supported by upriver reaches (upriver of River Mill Dam; PGE 2004), the lower river's thermal regime is sufficiently cool on an annual basis to preclude tolerant species from fully exploiting the lower river (PGE 2004).
 The lower river's thermal regime may be just so that even modest changes could result in shifts in the river's benthic community composition.
-Furthermore, recent work in several coastal Oregon streams suggests that broad-scale climatic conditions such as air temperature and precipitation may be important drivers that influence year-to-year variability of lotic macroinvertebrate communities (Edwards 2014).
-Accordingly, understanding inter-annual variability in the benthic communities relative to natural year-to-year variation in the thermal and flow regimes will assist with detecting and understanding changes unrelated to natural variability.
-Any deleterious changes to the benthic community are likely to manifest as one or more metrics (or multimetric scores) falling outside of their measured "normal" range of variability.
-Sampling at least biannually (preferably annually) will continue to build a dataset that will allow a robust characterization and partitioning of variation in macroinvertebrate community conditions and, in turn, will allow for more reliable detection of changes or trends when they occur.
+Work in several coastal Oregon streams suggests that broad-scale climatic conditions such as air temperature and precipitation may be important drivers that influence year-to-year variability of lotic macroinvertebrate communities (Edwards 2014).
+Accordingly, understanding interannual variability in the benthic communities relative to natural year-to-year variation in the thermal and flow regimes will assist with detecting and understanding changes unrelated to this natural variability.
+Any deleterious changes to the benthic community are likely to manifest as one or more metrics (or multimetric scores) falling outside of their measured "normal" range of values.
+Sampling at least biannually will continue to build a dataset that will allow a robust characterization and partitioning of variation in macroinvertebrate community conditions and, in turn, will allow for more reliable detection of changes or trends when they occur.